smikhalevski/xslt-extensions/README.md

 ### `xml`

-Converts any given nodeset into preformatted text by exploiting local templates with `string:(xml|text)}`.
+Converts any given nodeset into preformatted text by exploiting local templates with modes `string:xml` and `string:text`.

-Note: Opera treats space and eol-filled blocks as text nodes, but stylesheet has to preserve unity among parses from different vendors so all match-based templates check normalized content for emptiness.
+Opera browser treats space and eol-filled blocks as text nodes, but stylesheet has to preserve unity among parses from different vendors so all match-based templates check normalized content for emptiness.

 **Parameters**<br/>
-* `nodeset` Nodeset to format source of.
+* **`nodeset`** Nodeset to format source of.
 Current node, by default.

 ## License